Sorcha Connell Sorcha Connell

 The Final Synod Document (officially ‘For a Synodal Church: Communion, Participation, and Mission’) is our guide to the implementation, and while beautiful and inspiring, can be rather technical in places (episcopal conferences and Vatican dicasteries, anyone??).

-To enable us to reflect on the document in more depth, the School for Synodality is organising an online bookclub with a stellar cast of experts.
-Each week we will unpack a different section of the Final Synod Document, reflecting on its theological and practical implications, with time for questions afterwards.
+To enable us to reflect on the document in more depth, the School for Synodality organised an online bookclub with a stellar cast of experts in May and June 2025.
+Each week, the School for Synodality’s Director Avril Baigent unpacked a different section of the Final Synod Document, reflecting on its theological and practical implications, with time for questions afterwards.

 Part 1: The Heart of Synodality